Inverting Non-Injective Functions with Twin Neural Network Regression: Experiments

 ITNNR using a single anchor already yields large error reductions relative to kNN, demonstrating the benefit of learning nonlinear local inverse corrections compared to a lookup table.
-When multiple anchors are combined and ranked using the exact forward function, ITNNR achieves the best performance in all experiments, with RMSE reductions between $80\%$ and $93\%$ compared to kNN.
+After branch selection, ITNNR achieves the best performance in all experiments, with RMSE reductions between $80\%$ and $93\%$ compared to kNN and between $46\%$ and $83\%$ compared to MDN (excluding experiment 3).

 These improvements are consistent across one-dimensional toy problems and higher-dimensional inverse kinematics tasks, indicating that the method scales robustly to more complex problems.